Framer

 This script:

-⚠️ SPA tracking Script Warning
+SPA Tracking Script Warning

 If you place the SPA tracking script, you are responsible for maintaining it.
-The script depends on Framer's internal
+The script depends on Framer's internal events (framer:pageview,

-framer:pageviewevent and may break if Framer updates their platform.
+Framer updates their platform.
+See

 - Set the trigger to All Pages